 By 4th January 1933 Thomas Dowlingm dentist of Loughrea, had been widowed, and he married again, this time to a nurse, Evelyn Mary Halliday who was the daughter of William J. Halliday.
 The witnesses were Charles Holly and Ina Donohue.

 Louis Gerald Dowling was born at 48 Upper Dorset Street on 25th September 1892 and was baptised by Daniel Downing in the Pro-Cathedral; he was sponsored by Ellen Dowling.

-48 Upper Dorset Street had been the address of Joseph Dowling's father, Patrick Dowling, from about 1879 - Joseph's brother, James Patrick Dowling, was living here in 1880 when he married Emily Pennefather's sister, Eliza Pennefather.
+48 Upper Dorset Street, where some of the children of Joseph Dowling and Emily Pennefather had been born, had been the address of Joseph Dowling's father, Patrick Dowling, from about 1879 - Joseph's brother, James Patrick Dowling, was living here in 1880 when he married Emily Pennefather's sister, Eliza Pennefather.

 In 1901, the family of Joseph and Emily Dowling were living at 91 Lower Mount Street.
 Joseph was a victualler, while three of his sons - Edward aged 24, Patrick aged 18 and John aged 17 - were butchers.
 There was also Nellie aged 21, Annie aged 19, Charles aged 14, Thomas aged 9 and Louis aged 8.

 Joseph Dowling, a butcher whose premises were at 91 Lower Mount Street, and who lived at 96 Donore Avenue, South Circular Rd., died on 2nd April 1906; his will was administered by Edward Dowling, a butcher, most likely his eldest son.